Human Trafficking

 1. Children under the age of 18 – lured into commercial sex.

-3. Adults – age 18 or over – induced into commercial sex trough force, violence, fraud and coercion.
+3. Adults – age 18 or over – induced into commercial sex through force, violence, fraud, and coercion.

-So the victims are women, men, children, youth, those foreign to a nation and a country’s own citizens.
+So the victims are women, men, children, youth, those foreign to a nation and the country’s own citizens.

 While there isn’t one face of a human trafficking victim, certain populations are more vulnerable, including runaway and homeless youth, children and youth in foster care/orphanages, individuals fleeing violence/war or natural disasters, individuals with a disability, and those who have suffered other types of abuse or exploitation in their lifetimes.